 Assessment includes specific knowledge and skills outcomes that are accompanied by behavioural standards which must be demonstrated as part of the apprenticeship across all areas.

-This programme meets the GPhC minimum training requirements for dispensing assistants / pharmacy assistants.
+On completion of this programme candidates will also be issued with a Buttercups dispensing assistant certificate which meets the GPhC minimum training requirements for dispensing assistants / pharmacy assistants.

 To be eligible for Apprenticeship funding, the following criteria must be met: